 To open the pages of Ariana Franklin’s books is to enter a world that I am partly familiar with—death—and a world that I’d never belonged to—Medieval England.
 I am in love with Ariana Franklin’s style of exposition, narration, and description of each scene.
 Sometimes she wrote in Adelia’s or other characters’ voices and I find that Adelia is a noisy scatter-brained person like me.
 These feelings captured me in the world that Ariana Franklin created.
 I’m still so saddened that she passed away as I thought that this series could easily be a ten-book or twenty-book deal.

 There are so many unexplained deaths in the Medieval era which can be the base of Adelia’s adventures.
 But reality says otherwise.
 I must be content with only four books, soon-to-be five books, by Ariana Franklin.
-By the title of the book, I knew for sure that this one would be more interesting than the second instalment.
+By the title of the book, RELICS OF THE DEAD, I knew for sure that this one would be more interesting than the second instalment.
 As you may have guessed, I have a thing with dead people and their wonders—yes, like Adelia.
 Well, she sometimes expressed her dismay upon examining dead bodies cause she prefers to heal the sick.
 While the only thing I hated in the process of examining dead bodies is the reports that I have to write afterwards.
 That task could be deadly boring and time-consuming and not fun at all, but it must be done.
 Gratefully, I am relieved of those tasks nowadays—no more reports to write but book reviews.
-I have so much to unpack in this book, therefore it’s going to be a long essay.
+I have so much to unpack from RELICS OF THE DEAD, therefore it’s going to be a long essay.

 RELICS OF THE DEAD took the setting of Glastonbury, in the spirit and theme of Arthurian legends, and the disasters happened to Glastonbury Abbey.
 See?
 I knew immediately that I will bathe myself in the enchanting mists of Avalonesque realm and mystery.
 The book opens with Brother Caradoc of Glastonbury writings: